 Walking in South Luangwa National Park, Zambia (Shutterstock)

 A walk in the bush with a guide and armed ranger.
 There is nothing quite like feeling the savannah beneath your feet and spotting wildlife when there’s nothing between you and it – no diesel roar, no metal cage.
 Walks provide a more active alternative to jeep safaris, too, although distances are generally short and the pace gentle.

 Where?
 Zambia’s South Luangwa NP is considered the home of the walking safari; as well as short tramps you can do lodge-to-lodge bush walks with expert guides.
 There are strict rules governing walking safaris in Tanzania’s national parks (for example, no more than six guests can walk in one group) but there are still good options, including fly-camping trips, both in NPs and Game Reserves (where rules differ).

 Zimbabwe offers top-class walking safaris – on-foot trips are allowed in all areas, and only the very best manage to pass the mandatory walking guide exams.
 Walks aren’t allowed in most of Kenya’s parks.
-Pros:

-The most natural form of safari, allowing maximum engagement with the bush.
+Pros: The most natural form of safari, allowing maximum engagement with the bush.
 A trek allows appreciation of smaller creatures, not easily seen from a vehicle.
 The chance to track large animals on foot.
-Cons:

-Walking safaris usually last two to four hours.
+Need to know: Walking safaris usually last two to four hours.
 They are perfectly safe – as long as you follow the guide’s instructions.

 Microlight safari (Shutterstock)